G4njalf/Scolastic-Libs/README.md

-wip collection of libreries and data structures i find/make for improving my quality of life in uni for now :
+wip collection of libreries and data structures i made for labs/studying for now :
 - trees
 - queues